Soto icon

 let request = S3.CreateMultipartUploadRequest(bucket: "MyBucket", key: "MyFile.txt")

-let responseFuture = s3.multipartUpload(
+let responseFuture = try await s3.multipartUpload(

 request,